RobertxPearce/Brain-Master/README.md

 To utilize a digital system for saving and retrieving data as part of the game logic.

 # Activity:
-1) A group of students will program multiple switches for a physical computing game.
+1) Students will program multiple switches for a physical computing game.
 2) The group will control multiple LEDs corresponding to the input switches.
 3) The group will create game logic that displays different patterns.